Eggplant with garlic sauce (Yuxiang eggplant, 鱼香茄子) is a relatively easy and extremely delicious home-cooked dish.

 - Remove the stems of the eggplant and cut into julienne of 4 cm length.
 Mix it with a tablespoon of salt and leave it for an hour.
 Wash away the salt thoroughly and squeeze the eggplants to remove excessive water.

-- Stir fry the chopped onion and garlic with vegetable oil until fragrant.
+- Heat up 1 tablespoon of vegetable oil in the wok.
+Saute the remaining seasoning (A) until fragrant.
 Add the minced meat and stir-fry until it is cooked.

 - Deep fry the eggplants for 2 minutes.
 Keep aside.

-- Add the seasonings, eggplants, and stir-fry until the eggplants are soft.
+- Add the seasonings (B), eggplants, and stir-fry until the eggplants are soft.

 - Sprinkle with spring onion and serve.